The Ancient World...

 THERE ARE MORE ANCIENT COIN PIECES FURTHER BELOW AS WELL....

-ancient metal seal bead AN388.
+cast ancient bead AN388.
 This is a small rectangular seal bead, and I do mean "small".
 It is 7/16 inches long, 3/8 inch wide and 5/16 inches tall.
 It is lightly crusted with a patination, and age has made the patterns look quite vague.
 I believe that the larger images are figures of people judging by the moulded image, but I don't know. $65.US.

 ancient pendant AN393.
 This bronze piece is probably an Islamic design (over 800 years old) that was probably originally some kind of belt ornament.
 I has a very gentle curve to it, and graceful cut-outs.
 There are no hanging loops but the top cut-outs can be used to put a cord through.
 The piece is just under 1 7/8 inches across and 1 5/8 inches tall.
 It has a great dark green patina to it - I do like to protect patinas by careful wear. $150.US.